dhoyle/splicedocs-jekyll/pages/BestPractices/DBIngest.md

         <tr>
             <td><p><em>Some existing records may be updated.</em></p>
             </td>
-            <td>Use one of the following, depending on how you want to handle updating an existing column value when the input column does not have a value:</p>
+            <td><p>Use one of the following, depending on how you want to handle updating an existing column value when the input column does not have a value:</p>
                 <ul class="bullet">
                     <li>Use the <code>UPSERT_DATA_FROM_FILE</code> procedure if you want the column value modified to its default value (or <code>NULL</code> if no default value is defined for the column in the schema).</li>
                     <li>Use the <code>MERGE_DATA_FROM_FILE</code> procedure if you want the column values left unmodified when no corresponding column value is present in the input.</li>